Building a Sustainable Future

 EchoPark Case Study by WD Partners

-Although more and more often consumers are asking their favorite brands to consider their environmental impact, and the fact that companies desire to be more aligned with environmental, social, and governance (ESG) practices, brands aren’t always honest in their claims to be eco-friendly.
-As a matter of fact, in a survey conducted by the Harris Poll surveying business executives around the world, 58% admitted that they participated in greenwashing, misleading their customers about how sustainable their business is through exaggerated claims and deceptive marketing and PR tactics.
-We’re in the era of the eco-consumer, and it’s time brands put in the work to avoid greenwashing to build trust in their consumers and guarantee longevity in the market.
+Although consumers are asking their favorite brands to consider their environmental impact more often, they often encounter misleading claims from brands engaging in greenwashing.
+In a survey conducted by the Harris Poll 58% of business executives around the world admitted to participating in greenwashing, misleading their customers about how sustainable their business is through exaggerated claims and deceptive marketing and PR tactics.
+In an era of the eco-consumer, building trust necessitates brands steer clear of greenwashing and genuinely commit to environmentally responsible practices.
 Educate yourself on greenwashing and how your brand can claim your eco-credibility.

 58% admitted that they participated in greenwashing